Donkey Kong: 1982–1994: Sequels and first hiatus

 Miyamoto and his team used game mechanics and levels that could not be included in Donkey Kong as the basis for a sequel.
 Miyamoto wanted to make Donkey Kong the protagonist, but the sprite graphic was too big to easily maneuver, so he created a new character, Donkey Kong Jr. The team still wanted Donkey Kong on top of the screen, so they conceived a plot in which Mario had caged him and Donkey Kong Jr. had to save him.
 To develop Donkey Kong Jr. (1982), Nintendo reverse-engineered Ikegami's Donkey Kong code, making it the first game that Nintendo developed without outside help.
 Following Donkey Kong Jr.s release, Ikegami sued Nintendo for copyright infringement.
 In 1990, the Tokyo High Court ruled in favor of Ikegami, and the companies reached a settlement.

 Donkey Kong 3, released in 1983, features shooter gameplay that departs from its predecessors.
 Instead of Mario, the player controls Stanley, an exterminator from the Game & Watch game Green House (1982), who must fend off Donkey Kong and a swarm of bees.
 Also in 1983, Nintendo released the Famicom, known worldwide as the Nintendo Entertainment System (NES), in Japan; two of the three launch games were ports of Donkey Kong and Donkey Kong Jr. The early library also included Donkey Kong Jr. Math (1983), an edutainment game based on Donkey Kong Jr., while Hudson Soft developed the Japan exclusive Donkey Kong 3: The Great Counterattack (1984) for NEC PC-8801, NEC PC-6601, and Sharp X1.
 Donkey Kong 3 and Donkey Kong Jr. Math were commercial failures.
-Donkey Kong Jr. Math was intended to launch a line of educational games, but its poor sales led to the cancellation of these plans.
+A line of other educational games was canceled following the failure of Donkey Kong Jr. Math.
 Bruce Lowry, Nintendo of America's vice president of sales at the time, later called it "the worst game we ever sold".